 About the Berkeley Housing Study

-What is the Berkeley Housing Study?Housing projects in Berkeley have to balance the interests of many different individuals and groups.
+The Berkeley Housing Study and ReportHousing projects in Berkeley have to balance the interests of many different individuals and groups.
 Housing projects have a direct impact on people living around the new residences.
 And they are important to people who are looking for housing in Berkeley.
 Housing projects often cause strong feelings in communities.
-The scientific aim of the study is to develop knowledge about how people feel about housing projects and how they get involved.
-The practical aim is to offer concrete recommendations about how to effectively involve residents and address their views.
-In this study, we are interested in the following:
+We conducted a study whose aim was to develop knowledge about how people feel about housing projects and how they get involved.
+We thank the individuals and community organizations that shared a moment of their time to speak with us or take the survey.
+Respondent Report Click here to view/download the reportFunding and Independence The researchers have no political or financial interest regarding the housing projects that were studied, and they are independent of any party involved in the housing projects.
+This is an independent academic study, which means that no one outside the research team has had any influence on the study (neither on the research question nor on the analysis or the research report). |

 Who are the researchers? |